twolfson/twolfson.com/articles/retina-sprites-are-here.md

 var spriteData = gulp.src('*.png')
 ```

 The `retinaSrcFilter` is how we tell apart normal images from retina images.
+This should be a glob as with `gulp.src`.
 This filter is intended to match filepaths of retina images only.

 ```js
 retinaSrcFilter: '*-2x.png',
 ```

-The `imgName` and `retinaimgName` parameters indicate how we should name our normal and retina spritesheets respectfully.
+The `imgName` and `retinaimgName` parameters indicate what we should name our normal and retina spritesheets respectfully.

 ```js
 imgName: 'spritesheet.png',
 retinaImgName: 'spritesheet-2x.png',
 ```

 The `cssName` paramter indiciates what to name our file containing spritesheet variables/mixins.
-When being used for a retina task, this will include normal sprites, retina sprites, and their groupings.
+When being used for a retina task this will include normal sprites, retina sprites, and their groupings.

 ```js
 cssName: 'sprites.scss'
 ```

 ## Compiled result
-To yield our result, we will compiled the spritesheet once and then generate CSS from that.
+To yield our result, we will compile the spritesheet once and then generate CSS from that.

 We prefer to keep these separate since recompiling sprites on every CSS generation is costly in terms of time.